xhanxu/Mamba3D/README.md

 ## 📰 News
+- [2024/8] After optimizing the code and the model, Mamba3D can now achieve an overall accuracy of 92.05% on the ScanObjectNN(PB_T50_RS) dataset!
+We have also updated the results in the paper [here](https://arxiv.org/abs/2404.14966).
+- [2024/8] We release the pretrained weights [here](https://huggingface.co/hanx/Mamba3D)!
 - [2024/8] We release the training and evaluation code!
 Pretrained weights are coming soon!
 - [2024/7] Our [MiniGPT-3D](https://github.com/tangyuan96/minigpt-3d) is also accepted by ACM MM24!
 We outperform existing large point-language models, using just about 1 day on 1 RTX 3090!
 Check it out!
 - [2024/7] Ours Mamba3D is accepted by ACM MM24!